-In this article, I’m going to give my brutally honest Bose QuietComfort 45 Review with comparisons vs Sony WH 1000XM5, XM4, Apple AirPods Max, Beats Studio Pro, and Sennheiser Momentum 4.
+In this article, I’m going to give my HONEST Bose QuietComfort 45 (QC45) review for those who are wondering whether they are worth keeping or upgrading in 2026.
+I’ll be comparing the Bose QuietComfort 45 (QC45) vs Bose QuietComfort (2023), QuietComfort Ultra, Sony WH-1000XM5, XM4, Apple AirPods Max, Beats Studio Pro, and Sennheiser Momentum 4.

 Let’s dive right in!